dougeby/IntuneDocs/intune/monitor-audit-logs.md

 ## Filter audit events
 Each workload has a menu item that pre-filters the category of audit events associated with that blade.
 A separate filter option lets you change to different categories, and event action details within that category.
 You can search by UPN (for example, the user who did the action).
 A date range filter allows 24 hours, 7 days, or 30 day options.
 By default, the last 30 days of audit events are displayed.

-## Use Graph API to retrieve up to 1 year of audit events
+## Use Graph API to retrieve audit events
-For details about how to use the graph API to retrieve up to 1 year or audit events, [List auditEvents](https://developer.microsoft.com/en-us/graph/docs/api-reference/beta/api/intune_auditing_auditevent_list).
+For details about how to use the graph API to retrieve up to 1 year or audit events, see [List auditEvents](https://developer.microsoft.com/en-us/graph/docs/api-reference/beta/api/intune_auditing_auditevent_list).